Decree against Communism: Publication and reception

 After the document was approved by Pius XII on June 30, the text of the document was delivered to printers to prepare its release.
 Shortly thereafter, it was leaked to the press, and so appeared in public early, with no advance notice to the clergy and no commentary to explain the document.

 The decree was published in the Vatican newspaper L'Osservatore Romano on July 16, 1949.
 A commentary followed on July 27, 1949, explaining reasons for its condemnation of communist activity and doctrine.
 It also made clear the scope of the excommunication stated in the decree: it did not apply to all people who voted for communists or supported the party, but only to people who held the materialistic and atheistic doctrines of communism.

-The Decree met with some surprising public support despite the disorder around its publication: from Protestant countries, there was favorable commentary which recognized the decree as a response to communist pressure on the Church in Eastern Europe.
+The decree met with some surprising public support from non-Catholics despite the disorder around its publication: from Protestant countries, there was favorable commentary which recognized the decree as a response to communist pressure on the Church in Eastern Europe.
 The United States urged the Patriarch of Constantinople Athenagoras, who supported the decree, to issue a similar document for the Eastern Orthodox world.

 Response from pro-communist newspapers in Italy was sharply critical, but the Soviet press was silent.
 Italian Communist Party General Secretary Palmiro Togliatti was restrained in his criticism, inasmuch as many party supporters were practicing Catholics.
+The party itself was "not disturbed by the decree, and predicted that it would be rescinded".